 This report considers the current and future spectrum demand by the various applications in the Services Ancillary to Programme making and Services Ancillary to Broadcasting (SAP/SAB).
 This also includes the video links, traditionally referred to as ENG/OB and now is often abbreviated to PMSE

-When reviewing radio microphones and audio links, it should be bore in mind that the objective of the wireless path of these devices is to replace the high quality cable conforming to AES42.
+When reviewing radio microphones and audio links, it should be bore in mind that the objective of the wireless path of these devices is to replace the high quality (interference free) cable conforming to AES42.
 This is becoming a critical issue, when using HD techniques throughout SAP/SAB.

-Since the publication of the first version of this report in 2002 significant changes have taken place in frequency allocation which when implemented from 2011 onwards will be of great detriment to SAB/SAP .
+[NOTE: reword this sentence] Since the publication of the first version of this report in 2002 significant changes have taken place in frequency allocation which when implemented from 2011 onwards will be of great detriment to SAB/SAP .
 The first of these changes is as a result of ECC and EC decisions( ECC Decision (DEC (09)03) and EC non-binding decision(2010/267/EU)) which changes the primary use of the 790-862 MHz band to Mobile/Fixed Communication Network(MFCN), technical details can be found in CEPT Report 30.
+WRC-12 has extended in principle the mobile allocation down to 694MHz.
+This is creating a significant uncertainty for the future overall use of the UHF band.
+This issue is further discussed in section 5.1

-Focusing on MFCN there are three issues for SAB/SAP
+Focusing on MFCN there are four issues for SAB/SAP

-Loss of the 790-862 MHz band for radio microphones , in ear monitors and in some cases talkback channels
+Loss of part of the 790-862 MHz band for radio microphones , in ear monitors and in some cases talkback channels

-Out of band emission’s from the MFCN base and terminal units below 790 which will impact some 40 MHz of additional spectrum
+Out of band emission’s from the MFCN base and terminal units below 790 which [will] impact some 40 MHz of additional spectrum

 Out of band and blocking issues from both base and terminal units into the Short range device band 862-870MHz.
 Radio microphones use the 862-865 MH z band throughout Europe and whilst an unlicensed band it has been used as an “overflow” especially for in ear monitors

+Implications of the WRC-12 decisions

 A number of reports have identified these issues primarily the CENELEC ETS joint working group on Digital Dividend interference issues and OFCOM UK, these reports can be found at:

 http://docbox.etsi.org/Etsi_Cenelec/PUBLIC%20FOLDER%20on%20DD/